nadeemabdulhamid/csc121-fall2023/class10-mutation/homework.md

 - Add this file to your Eclipse project: [ILoP.java](./ILoP.java).
-- Design these methods for the ILoP union of classes:
+- Design these methods for the ILoP union of classes.
+Make sure you develop good test cases.
+(In the process, you should need to develop a new helper method in `Person`.)
     ```
-    /** determines if given person is in this list */
+    /** determines if a person with the given name is in this list */
-    public boolean contains(Person p);
+    public boolean contains(String n);

     /** produces a list with the phone number of the given
         person in this list *changed* to the given number */
     public void changeNumber(String name, int newNumber);
     ```

-- Make sure you develop good test cases.
+- In a comment at the top of the `ILoP.java` file answer this question:

+    > Consider adding a `void addPerson(String name, int number)` to the `ILoP` classes.
+Where do you run into a problem?
+Be very specific.
+How might we deal with the issue?